 If you look at the front full brothers inbreeding in Borealis of Supreme Sultan SB and Super Supreme SB 3x4x4 you will see that they carry all three of the full brother sons of this mare and their dam line is ruled by them.
 This is extreme consolidation of type and they act then as a deliverer of Kathyrn Haines ASA (picture) to the front of the pedigree.
 But that is not all--the top line of 'Man of the Town SB' ignites the entire pedigree by bringing in two lines of Kate Haines' brother American Ace ASA--thereby creating a filly factor of immense strength.
 The best breeding stock, mares and stallions have a strong female component.
-This is the type of key mare build up that the experts rave about, for instance in the Thoroughbred it was Pocahontas, and later Canterbury Pilgrim and more recently it is La Trioenne and Almahmoud, this is an example of an equivalent power in a Saddlebred lineage.
+This is the type of key mare build up that the experts rave about, for instance in the Thoroughbred it was Pocahontas, and later Canterbury Pilgrim and more recently it is La Trioenne, Lalun and Almahmoud, this is an example of an equivalent power in a Saddlebred lineage.

 The proof of the quality found in the genetics of this taproot mare is that three of her daughters have also been entered into the Broodmare Hall of Fame: Abies Irish Rose ASA, Kate Peavine ASA and Kate Haines ASA.
-Very much like La Trioenne, Kathryn Haines ASA had several full sibling offspring.
+Very much like La Trioenne in the Thoroughbred, Kathryn Haines ASA also had several full sibling offspring.
 Plus Kate Haines ASA has a full sister: Sun's Delight ASA.
 American Ace ASA has a full sister: Abies Irish Rose ASA--so this family is a line-breeders bonanza.
 Look for them when you are building up your maternal strength, they will amp up your results in an amazing way.

 So what exactly are we getting with Kathyrn Haines?
 Here is her